avanwouwe/citadel-browser-agent/README.md

 Citadel comes pre-integrated with [Wazuh](https://wazuh.com/), the open source XDR.
 But any system that can ingest syslog lines containing JSON objects will work.

-# Citadel browser agent
-Citadel is a browser agent that enforces IT policy and detects malware and shadow IT by analyzing and logging browser security events to syslog and Windows Event Log a privacy-respecting way.
-It is meant to be used by CISO and CIO to secure staff laptops, increase situational awareness and allow Digital Forensics and Incident Response ([DFIR](https://en.wikipedia.org/wiki/Digital_forensics)).

-Citadel comes pre-integrated with [Wazuh](https://wazuh.com/), the open source XDR.
-But any system that can ingest syslog lines containing JSON objects will work.

 <table>
   <tr>
     <td><img src="/doc/screenshot wazuh.png" alt="screenshot Wazuh"></td>